pinobatch/nrom-template/README.md

 1. Visit [devkitPro Getting Started].
 2. Follow the instructions there to download and run the devkitPro Automated Installer.
-3. In the installer, check only MSYS.
-Don't check devkitARM, devkitPPC, devkitPSP, or any of the libraries for newer platforms unless you want to start developing for one of those soon.
+3. Uncheck devkitARM, devkitPPC, devkitPSP, and libraries for newer platforms (libnds, etc.) unless you plan to start developing for one of those soon.
+Otherwise, you're just here for MSYS.

 To install Python under Windows:

 1. Visit [Python home page].
 2. Under Downloads, click Windows.
-3. Scroll down to Python 3.6.1 - 2017-03-21 (or whatever the latest
+3. Scroll down to Python 3.6.2 - 2017-07-17 (or whatever the latest
    3.x release is), then under that, click Windows x86 executable installer.
-4. In your web browser's downloads folder, run the downloaded installer, whose name should resemble `python-3.6.1.exe`.
+4. In your web browser's downloads folder, run the downloaded installer, whose name should resemble `python-3.6.2.exe`.
 5. Follow the prompts through the installer wizard.

 To install [Pillow] under Windows, open a Command Prompt and enter